Vision West Nottinghamshire College: Vision University Centre

+The University Centre, originally affiliated to the University of Derby and Birmingham City University, was created by converting the Sherwood Care building during 2013 at a cost of £30K.
+Intended as a higher-education (HE) facility, the official opening in February 2014 was conducted by the Duke of Devonshire, the 12th Duke, in his role of Chancellor of the University of Derby.

 After approval by local planning department in 2015, a £6.5 million dedicated new building on the Derby Road site was constructed in 2016 to better-enable higher education provision.
 It was part-funded by a D_{2}N_{2} grant of £2.6 million.

 A collaboration with Nottingham Trent University has enabled the College to offer foundation degree courses in several academic, health and technological sectors.

 Vision Studio School

 First mooted in 2012, in 2013 the college announced a new studio school based at the Chesterfield Road site, to provide education for 300 year 10 to year 13 pupils (ages 14 to 19), with a 9-to-5 working day to mirror commercial practices and having a slant towards work placements and training.
 In conjunction with the participation of local businesses and organisations, it was intended to be a stepping stone between education and employment.
 The school was officially opened in 2014 by Lord Karan Bilimoria, and had three principals until its closure in 2017, after an Ofsted report criticising its performance as inadequate in all areas except one, and with pupil numbers falling.
 The trust running the school commented that it was no longer financially viable to keep it open.